edbennett/su2_analysis/README_datapackage.md

-# Investigating the conformal behaviour of SU(2) with one adjoint Dirac flavor
+# SU(2) gauge theory with one and two adjoint fermions towards the continuum limit

 ## Data release for [arXiv:2408.00171][paper]